Kiko-Climent/mmdiscos-1/README.md

 - LIGHTHOUSE
 Check also accesibility on [Lighhouse](/media/lighhouse_check.png)

+### Bugs
+I encountered an issue when I discovered buttons nested within < a > elements.
+To resolve this, I addressed the problem by generating new buttons using Bootstrap.

+Additionally, I noticed that certain < h4 > elements were enclosed within < li > tags, but I simply moved them outside of the list.

 ## Deployment
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows: